 Tree stump removal is a big part of our business, and we’re often asked if it's necessary.
 Trees are a thing of nature, so leaving a tree stump in the earth is certainly natural.
-However, there are a few good reasons to go ahead with a removal.
+However, tree stumps can hurt your property value, be a safety hazard, and bring unwanted pests into your yard.
+Here are a few good reasons to consider having a tree stump removed from your yard.

 Not only do you risk tripping over a tree stump and injuring yourself, a tree stump could also turn into a liability if a neighbor or someone else has a misadventure.
-In addition, stumps can damage lawn equipment if it gets in the way while mowing.
+Tree stumps are a notorious safety hazard for children who often run and play without having a firm grasp on their surroundings.
+Remember, if someone injures themselves on your property, you are liable, even if they didn’t have permission to be in your yard.
+In addition, stumps can seriously damage lawn equipment if it gets in the way while mowing.

 Speaking of mowing, wouldn’t it be great to not have to mow around that ugly, old tree stump?
 Stump removal can take care of that!